primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 <add key="AdminRole" value="corp\OcxAdmins" />
 ```

-Warning: If this parameter is not specified or is set to an empty string, the administrator role applies to *administrator * role applies to **all** users.
+Warning: If this parameter is not specified or is set to an empty string, the administrator role applies to **all** users.

-The members of the configurator role can be edited directly on the [Konfigurationsseite]({{site.baseurl }}/webclient/de/konfiguration/) page for each OneConnexx installation ..
+The members of the configurator role can be edited directly on the [Configuration]({{site.baseurl }}/webclient/en/konfiguration/) page for each OneConnexx installation.

-Users who are neither in the *configurator * noch in der *administrator* role, but generally have access to the web application, belong in the *user* role.
+Users who are neither in the *configurator* nor in the *administrator* role, but generally have access to the web application, belong in the *user* role.

 __Deactivating functions__